BHFock/git-cl/docs/tutorial.md

   [ M] src/utils_math.f90
 ```

 This preserves your work-in-progress and the changelist grouping — so you can pick up right where you left off.
-Unlike `git stash`, `git cl stash` is changelist-aware.
+Unlike `git stash`, [git cl branch](#32-create-a-branch-from-a-changelist)) is changelist-aware.
 You don’t lose file intent or grouping across branches.

 If you prefer a custom branch name or base branch, you can specify them: